-2.51 If gas is to be transported long distances then this transmission cost would need to be built into the equation to arrive at a commercial sales price at the City Gate, a transmission cost of around US\$0.60/Mcf is estimated to be required to get full domestic distribution across Nigeria.
-(See section 3.2 for an explanation of this calculation).
-Exception projects have to be managed on a case by case basis to bypass the system.

-2.52 Key projects, that meet the objectives of the FGN, may need more favorable fiscal treatment.
+- 2.50 If gas is to be transported long distances then this transmission cost would need to be built into the equation to arrive at a commercial sales price at the City Gate, a transmission cost of around US\$0.60/Mcf is estimated to be required to get full domestic distribution across Nigeria.
+(See Chapter 3, Gas Utilization Options an explanation of this calculation).
+Exception projects have to be managed on a case by case basis to bypass the system. - 2.51 Key projects, that meet the objectives of the FGN, may need more favorable fiscal treatment.
 However, some of these projects may consider an increase in the planned throughput, if the market can justify it, to achieve the benefit of scale.
-Projects offered in the future may need a broader set of backers to achieve this increase of size, or some element or percentage of "open access" may be desired in exchange for fiscal concessions.
+Projects offered in the future may need a broader set of backers to achieve this size increase, or some element or percentage of "open access" may be desired in exchange for fiscal concessions.